 Golf is played by both girls and boys and is the only sport at Malvern that is played competitively in all three terms.
-Pupils can play and practice all the year round if they so wish, or can plan their golf around other sports and play for just one or two terms.
+Pupils can play and practice all year-round if they so wish, or can plan their golf around other sports and play for just one or two terms.

-The College plays over 20 matches per year with most being played during midweek but there are also several Sunday matches - most notably in the North Gloucestershire Clubs League and versus the Old Malvernian Golf Society (OMGS) at Royal Porthcawl, Sunningdale and The Worcestershire GC.
+The College plays over 20 matches per year with most being played during midweek but there are also several Sunday competitions at Puckrup Hall GC and matches versus the Old Malvernian Golf Society (OMGS) at Royal Porthcawl, Sunningdale and The Worcestershire GC.

 Our home matches are mostly played at Puckrup Hall GC, where our pupils become junior members, and occasionally matches are played at other local courses.

-One of the main competitions each year is the ISGA Matchplay Competition in which the College have enjoyed considerable success reaching the Regional Final in 2010, 2011, 2012, 2013, 2014 and were fortunate to represent the Region at the National Finals in 2011 and 2013.
-The College also play in the ISGA Borders League where we were runners up in 2012 and 2013.
-At the end of each academic year the season concludes with our annual tour to the North-West of England where we play matches against Birkenhead School, Rossall School and Merchant Taylors' School, Crosby, which provides us with the opportunity to play several links courses including Royal Liverpool (Hoylake) GC, West Lancs GC and Formby GC.
+At the end of each academic year the season concludes with our annual tour to the North-West of England where we play matches against Birkenhead School, Rossall School and Merchant Taylors' School, Crosby, which provides us with the opportunity to play several links courses including Royal Liverpool (Hoylake) GC, Fleetwood GC, West Lancs GC and Formby GC.

-Apart from during the winter months (October to February half term) when poor light restricts play to less than 18 holes, practice sessions are held on Tuesday and Wednesday afternoons for all players.
-These can be as a group session with Mr Cox or Mr Cleal who run the golf programme at the College or with our PGA Qualified Coach Graham Hawkings who also runs a programme of one-to-one sessions each week for the more ambitious players.
+Apart from during the winter months (October to February half term) when poor light restricts us to playing at our own practice area we play at the course on Tuesday (Seniors), Thursday (Juniors) or Sunday (all).
+Mr Cox runs the golf programme at the College together with our PGA Qualified Coach Graham Hawkings who also runs a programme of one-to-one sessions each week for the more ambitious players.